vednarvekar/vednarvekar/README.md

 `TypeScript` `Node.js` `RAG` `LLM APIs`

 ### `Ve - Personal assistant`
-A desktop assistant that executes what you ask, not just answers it.
-Type or speak a request and it opens the app, finds the show, runs the search — instantly..
+A desktop assistant that executes real actions and learns your habits on-device, using federated learning to improve without your data ever leaving your machine.

-`TypeScript` `Fastify` `Redis` `Prometheus`
+`Electron` `Playwright` `SQLite` `Prometheus`

 <!--
 ### Pixel